Poll: Midwest Abandons Trump, Fueling Democratic Advantage For Control Of Congress

 "Republicans have not only been fairly silent in opposition to the president," Miringoff said, "but they've been driving very hard in the Senate when it comes to his Supreme Court nominee.
 Congressional Republicans are buying into Trump for November.
 In terms of brand, they look totally in lockstep with the president — and that has become extremely clear to voters."

 Overall in the poll, half of voters (50 percent) said they are more likely to vote for the Democrat in their congressional district over the Republican (38 percent).
-In July, the Democratic edge was 47 to 40 percent.
+In July, the Democratic edge was 47 percent to 40 percent.

 It's the largest gap on this question, known as the congressional ballot, since December 2017 when Marist showed Democrats with a 13-point advantage.
-The lead also similar to Democrats' advantage on the question in 2006, the last time they took back the House.
+The lead is also similar to Democrats' advantage on the question in 2006, the last time they took back the House.

 Trump approval dangerously low

-President Trump's approval rating is below 40 percent in the poll.
+Trump's approval rating is below 40 percent in the poll.
 Just 39 percent said they approve of the job the president is doing.

 The rating is unchanged from the last Marist poll in July.
-But it's the third poll this week to show Trump below 40 percent amid an explosive new book from journalist Bob Woodward detailing chaos in the Trump White House and an op-ed in The New York Times from what the paper describes as a senior official who writes that there is a "resistance" within the Trump administration to save the country from the president.
+But it's the third poll this week to show Trump below 40 percent amid the release of an explosive new book from journalist Bob Woodward detailing chaos in the Trump White House and an op-ed in The New York Times from what the paper describes as a senior official who writes that there is a "resistance" within the Trump administration to save the country from the president.

 The GOP's and the president's weaknesses continue to be in the suburbs and now with Midwestern voters.
 They retain advantages in rural areas, the South and with white, non-college-educated voters and white evangelicals.
 But even in rural areas and small towns, there has been some slippage from July.